UVVM/UVVM/doc/source/sbi_vip.rst

     sbi_check(C_ADDR_UART_RX, x"3B", "Check data from UART RX buffer");

+.. _sbi_poll_until_bfm:

 sbi_poll_until()
 ----------------------------------------------------------------------------------------------------------------------------------
-Reads data from the DUT at the given address, using the SBI protocol described under :ref:`sbi_read`.
-After reading data from the
-DUT, the read data is compared with the expected data.
+Reads data from the DUT at the given address, using the SBI protocol described under :ref:`sbi_read_bfm`.
+After reading data from the DUT, the read data is compared with the expected data.
 If the read data does not match the expected data, the process is repeated until one or more of the following occurs:

 #.
 The read data matches the expected data
 #.
 The number of read retries is equal to 'max_polls'